phantomcyber/phantom-apps/.github/CERTIFIED_V_UNCERTIFIED.md

 * Does the app properly handle exceptions?

 ## Certified App Testing
+Certified apps build on top of all tests done for an uncertified app.
 The main differentiating factor of a Certified app is that it has been fully tested against a functional version of the product the app integrates with.

 ### Full Functionality Testing
 Fort a Certified app, the Phantom QA team tests every action exposed by the app against a working version of the product.